 Just when I was finally creating work I really did love, I was faced with a tough decision, should I stick with the huge corporate conglomerate (they offered me a choice to move to headquarters in Dallas) or sign on with a start up?

-Folks, the better you get at consciously creating your reality, the more often you will be faced with tough choices.
+Friends, the better you get at consciously creating your reality, the more often you’ll be faced with tough choices.
 You will wish you had a crystal ball to point out the more lucrative and expansive choices.
-It is during these times, that it is easy to forget that you are creating it all.
+It is during these times, that it’s easy to forget that you are creating it all.
 You are creating the choices and the result of whichever choice you make!

 I chose the start up.
 I was named vice-president of the new company (less than two years after I began temping).
-The power of conscious creation is amazing!!
+The power of conscious creation is incredible.
 I worked non-stop to get the new company off the ground.
-Virtually everything had to be done at once and I had an absolute blast making it all happen.
+Virtually everything had to be done at once and I had so much fun making it all happen.

-We began with a contract to provide marketing for our old company, so we were successful immediately.
-My biggest challenge was finding balance in my life, because work was so much fun that was all I wanted to do.
+We began with a contract to provide marketing for our old company, so we had clients immediately.
+My biggest challenge was finding balance in my life, because work was so much fun, it was all I wanted to do.

 Unfortunately, six months into the new company we lost the contract with the old company.
 And the owner closed the doors.
 Once again I was jobless and broke.
 I had barely registered this information when my former boss approached me, “What if you and I began a new company that provides the same services?
 You could run it from your home and I’ll be the silent partner?”